-Summary: Single page summary (maximum 250-350 words); may be

-single spaced if necessary.
-This summary should be written

-for a lay audience with no scientific background.
+Summary: Single page summary (maximum 350 words); may be single spaced if necessary.
+This summary should be in a similar format to the scientific abstract but should be written for a lay audience who has no scientific background, and therefore technical terms should be avoided.

-Introduction: This must include a clear statement of the research question being asked or research hypothesis being tested.
-The relevant literature should be reviewed to indicate what research has already been done in your chosen area.
-Depending on the nature of the topic this may be subdivided into sub-sections.
-Citations of relevant work must be placed appropriately throughout the main text.
+Introduction: This section should include a summary of the research topic and "introduce" the reader to the research question being asked or research hypothesis being tested.
+Therefore, these should be clearly stated.
+It this section you should include what has already been done in the research area, explain if there are gaps in the existing research, and explain why the research/review is warranted.
+It may be important to highlight if there are controversies/ disagreements in the research area, which may help to substantiate why your research/review is needed.
+Depending on the nature of the topic, the introduction may be divided into sub-sections such as Background, Aims and Objectives, etc. Citations of relevant work must be placed appropriately throughout the main text.